istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

 [primary-remote](/docs/setup/install/multicluster/primary-remote_multi-network/) Istio multicluster configuration.

 To proceed, you'll need another Kubernetes cluster for the second remote cluster of the mesh.
-Set the following environment variables to the context name and cluster name of the cluster:
+Set the following environment variable to the context name of the cluster:

 {{< text syntax=bash snip_id=none >}}
 $ export CTX_SECOND_CLUSTER=<your second remote cluster context>
-$ export SECOND_CLUSTER_NAME=<your second remote cluster name>
 {{< /text >}}

 ### Register the new cluster